villhei/elixirtut/elixir_web/app/chapters/processes.md

 The message is then matched against the patterns provided for the `receive` expression.
 In the case presented the results are sort of predictable.

+![Warning][warning] Be vary of what kind of data you are sending between processes.
+Elixir and Erlang processes having their own memory (heaps) means that all data sent between processes is always copied.
+So extensive use of processes might come at a cost of data copying.
+For example, when building pipelines data pipelines, you might be better off handling the data in a single process instead of moving it around.

 ```elixir
 iex> receive do
 ...>  :foo -> msg